-- Cam Jansen is her counterpart for elementary aged students.
+- Cam Jansen - If Nancy Drew is the mystery 'it girl' for a generation of tweens, then Cam Jansen is her counterpart for elementary aged students.
 The series follows the adventures of Cam, who is entirely clever and quick-witted.
 It's no wonder girls (and boys) love this series of easy chapter books for second graders.

 - Marvin Redpost - Created by Louis Sachar, the award-winning author of Holes, the Marvin Redpost series focuses on the real life problems of the main character, Marvin.
 True to the author's typical form, the books are filled with hilarity and misadventures.